BilalMaz/DevOps-Architect-BootCamp/README.md

 # Monitoring, Log Management, and Data Visualisation
+Monitoring is an essential aspect of DevOps, as it enables teams to quickly detect and respond to issues in production environments.
+Monitoring involves collecting, analyzing, and visualizing data from applications and infrastructure, in order to identify trends, anomalies, and performance issues that may impact the user experience.

 [✔️] 🗃️ 1  :  <a href="#">Introduction to Monitoring , Logs and Virtualization</a><br>
 [✔️] 🗃️ 2  :  <a href="#">Splunk</a><br>
 [✔️] 🗃️ 3  :  <a href="#">PowerBI</a><br>